dkirkby/E4S/README.md

 ![Image of Kit Components](https://raw.githubusercontent.com/dkirkby/E4S/master/img/kit.jpg)

 There are two components (9V supply, AC relay) that assume North American AC power.
 The kit's jumper wires and cables are not shown in the photo.
-If you are ordering components yourself, there is some soldering required to attached headers.
+If you are ordering components yourself, there is some soldering required to attach headers (as noted in the [spreadsheet](https://docs.google.com/spreadsheets/d/1fDZMHFTLSX1ApLEP1mGgGuPPSofG94EePxDg_fpRnkw/edit#gid=0)).

+The kit fits comfortably in a 6 quart plastic storage box and weighs about 2.0 pounds.

 Most of the components are designed and manufactured by [adafruit](https://www.adafruit.com/about) which provides excellent [supporting documentation and tutorials](https://learn.adafruit.com/).